spice2x/spice2x.github.io/CONTRIBUTING.md

 * For a new game that was never supported (not a new version of a game, but rather a new series): please wait 1 year after official AC release in Japan.
 * For new version of an already supported game: proceed with caution and use generally-accepted community guidelines.

+### Avoiding regressions

+The biggest risk in making code changes to spice is the risk of regressions.
+There is a **lot** of shared code used by many different games, reaching back game versions that are more than a decade old.
+It is practically impossible to test all supported games and versions.

+Additionally, there's a lot of code that get exercised on specific hardware - including hardware that you probably don't have access to (e.g., ICCA reader, real cabinet I/O, specific brand of touch screens...)

+Therefore, when making code changes, please by extremely careful about containing / scoping your changes.
+Make targeted bug fixes scoped to handful of game versions and hardware configuration.
+When adding new features, make it off by default, unless there is a really good reason to make it the default.
+If you make a new default, add an option that disables it so that users can opt out as needed.

 ### Code quality requirements

 * Test for regressions, at least in and around the component you are modifying: